What happens to the chart you embedded six months ago?

 LiquiChart

 But the chart is one layer.
 Underneath it, a claims layer tracks every assertion the chart makes: "Market share is 45%."
 When the underlying data shifts, the claim's status changes, and everything downstream responds.
 Living Content blocks update the prose around the chart.
 Monitored Pages watches external sources for changes.
-The consensus network verifies shared claims across publishers.

 What tool does your team currently use for blog charts?